Voice Your Support for the Humanities

 Our work is under threat—here’s how you can help.

-On April 2, at the direction of DOGE, the National Endowment for the Humanities (NEH) terminated a grant intended to support our work through 2027, along with grants to 55 other humanities councils and hundreds of other organizations across the country.
 The NEH is Oregon Humanities’ largest funder and oldest partner.
 Our organization was created in 1971 to distribute NEH funds to public humanities projects in communities all over Oregon.
-NEH funding accounted for 44 percent of Oregon Humanities' budget in 2024, and a much larger share at many other councils.
+Today, NEH funding still accounts for nearly half of Oregon Humanities' budget, and a much larger share at many other councils.
 The loss of this funding will have a devastating effect on our ability to serve our communities.
 Here's how you can help Oregon Humanities survive this difficult time:

 • Call or message your US senators and representatives and urge them to protect the NEH and humanities councils.